 Since 2004, Justice Fybel has been the Chair of the California Supreme Court’s Advisory Committee on the Code of Judicial Ethics.
-Effective January 2013, the Supreme Court amended the Code in a comprehensive manner based on recommendations of its Advisory Committee.
 He was also the Chair of the California Supreme Court committee responsible for recommending the structure and rules for the Supreme Court Committee on Judicial Ethics Opinions.
+Justice Fybel is an Advisor to the Commission for the Revision of the Rules of Professional Conduct of the State Bar of California.

-Justice Fybel is the recipient of the Franklin G. West Award presented by the Orange County Bar Association (OCBA) in January 2014.
+Justice Fybel received the 2014 Franklin G. West Award presented by the Orange County Bar Association (OCBA).
 The West Award is the highest honor of the OCBA and is given annually to an attorney or judge who has made significant contributions to advance and elevate justice and law.

 Justice Fybel was the 2005 UCLA Law School Alumnus of the Year for Public and Community Service.
 Justice Fybel received the 2012 Award for Achievement in Public Service from the Public Interest Law Foundation of Chapman University School of Law.
 He received the Inn’s President’s Award from the Ferguson American Inn of Court.
 Justice Fybel received the Lifetime Achievement Award from his undergraduate fraternity at UCLA.